An empathetic approach to cyber security strategy: A report from London’s 2023 WAN Summit

 Key takeaways

-My key take aways and “a-ha” moments from the summit came around the realisation that cyber security awareness can and should be weaved into overall organisational goals.
+My key takeaways and “a-ha” moments from the summit came around the realisation that cyber security awareness can and should be woven into overall organisational goals.
 It’s not the territory of a single team, but rather of multiple teams across departments, and, ultimately, every individual employee.
 A holistic and empathetic approach to cyber security, including tailored communications, positive reinforcement and recognition, is, in my opinion, the standout approach for achieving real and long-lasting results.

 Final thoughts